 - 2nd Bachelors, Second Masters and Doctoral candidates are not TEACH Grant eligible.

-- All transfer students and students enrolled in new programs of study are not eligible for TEACH Grant until a GPA is established.
+- All transfer students and students enrolled in new programs of study are not eligible for TEACH Grant until a CSU GPA is established in the new program.

 - Effective Fall 2011, once our office has processed your request for a TEACH Grant it will be "Offered" to you as part of your financial aid award package.
 It will be necessary for you to "Accept" the TEACH Grant via CSU X-press before any funds can be disbursed.